TheRoadSouth/lizchang/README.md

 #### Process Management

-Pm2 is used to management server processes for the application, as [outlined here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-14-04#manage-application-with-pm2).
+[pm2](http://pm2.keymetrics.io/) is used to management server processes for the application, as [outlined here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-14-04#manage-application-with-pm2).

 #### Build

-There is a simple build process in place for the app using webpack. `js/nav.js` as well as all css files are bundled in `js/main.js` and the output is pushed to `public/dist`.
+There is a simple build process in place for the app using [Webpack](http://webpack.github.io/). `js/nav.js` as well as all css files are bundled in `js/main.js` and the output is pushed to `public/dist`.
 Assuming you have webpack installed, to create a production build simply run the following command from the root:

 ```bash
 webpack -p